dimitar-grigorov/tampermonkey-softuni-theater-mode/README.md

 3. Copy the contents of the [softuni-theater-mode.js](https://raw.githubusercontent.com/dimitar-grigorov/tampermonkey-softuni-theater-mode/main/softuni-theater-mode.js) file and paste them into the newly created script.

+4. Press `Ctrl + S` to save the script.

-4. Refresh or open a new SoftUni.bg video stream page to see the floating button in action.
+5. Refresh or open a new SoftUni.bg video stream page to see the floating button in action.

 ## Author